VA Disability for Hearing LossUpdated: November 4, 2022

 - Normal speech recognition performance is defined by the VA as 94% or better for a 50-word list.

-- If speech recognition is worse than 94% after presentation of 50 words, “a modified performance-intensity function must be obtained to determine best performance.”
+- If speech recognition is worse than 94% after the presentation of 50 words, “a modified performance-intensity function must be obtained to determine the best performance.”

-- A complete exam includes “external examination of the pinnae as well as otoscopic visualization of ear canals and tympanic membranes” according to the Department of Veterans Affairs.
+- A complete exam includes an “external examination of the pinnae as well as otoscopic visualization of ear canals and tympanic membranes,” according to the Department of Veterans Affairs.

-- Explain why you didn’t seek medical treatment for any ear-related problems, when applicable.
+- Explain why you didn’t seek medical treatment for any ear-related problems, if applicable.

 - Note in detail how chronic or sporadic your hearing issues are or have become.